huar2/huar2.github.io/_posts/2018-12-06-third-year-project.md

 ---
 ## About
 * Developed a full stack web application for a client.
-* Used data from an American news website over the past thirty years.
+* Used data scraped CSV files from an American news website over the past thirty years.
 * Users can search and returns a list of news articles containing certain words.
 * Trained data into word vector models using natural language processing.
 * Displays a statistics graph of how frequently the word is used overtime.